kakavi/metabase/docs/enterprise-guide/customizing-drill-through.md

 What's really cool now is that we can use a custom link on the bar chart in our first dashboard to automatically pick a value for the State filter in our detail dashboard based on which bar is clicked.
 To do that, we'll go back to the chart on our first dashboard and go to the `Drill-through` tab in its settings.

 In the Link Template input box, we'll put in the full URL of the dashboard that we want to link to, with a variable in it to populate the dashboard's filter.
-Dashboard URLs in Metabase look like this: `http://YOUR-METABASE-LOCATION.com/dashboard/5`.
+Dashboard URLs in Kenga Analytics look like this: `http://YOUR-METABASE-LOCATION.com/dashboard/5`.
 When you make a selection for a filter on a dashboard, you'll notice some additional text gets added to the end of the URL, like this: `http://YOUR-METABASE-LOCATION.com/dashboard/5?state=DE` In this example, `state` is the name of a filter on our dashboard, and `DE` is the current value of the filter (DE for Delaware).
 So in our input box, we're going to enter a template that looks like that, but with our `{% raw %}{{STATE}}{% endraw %}` column variable in the spot where the filter's value goes: `http://YOUR-METABASE-LOCATION.com/dashboard/5?state={% raw %}{{STATE}}{% endraw %}`.
 Once we save our changes, whenever someone clicks on a bar in this chart, it will take them to our second dashboard with the State filter on that dashboard filled in with the State value of the bar that was clicked.

 ![Dashboard link template](./images/customizing-drill-through/dashboard-link-template.png)